Usage

 --reuse-partitions

-This option allows manually setting the number of workers available for partition migration.
-The default number of workers is 10, with a minimum of 1 and a maximum of 50.
-Note: Generally, having a large number of workers is beneficial when dealing with many small partitions.
+This option allows manually setting the concurrency level for partition migration.
+The default value is 20, with a minimum of 1 and a maximum of 50.

 Supported Cloud Storages: